Dog Poisoning: Signs Dog ate something Toxic

 Remember, the signs of toxin ingestion are quite different from intestinal obstruction.
-Obstruction occurs when a dog has eaten something that has become lodged and is blocking food and water from passing along their digestive tract.
+Obstruction occurs when a dog has eaten something that has become lodged and blocks food and water from passing along their digestive tract.
 Foreign bodies that can lodge typically include plastic, socks, and foods such as bones and corn on the cob.
 Obstructions cause frequent vomiting, abdominal pain and bloating as well as constipation or diarrhea.
 Sometimes, those affected may be suspected of having been poisoned so an X-ray or abdominal scan may be needed to assess for any potential blockage.

 Poisoning in dogs can range from a very mild stomach upset to total organ failure and death, so it is never something we should take lightly.

-How do I know if my dog ate something bad?
+How do I know if my dog ate something wrong?

-Unless you see your dog ingesting something which they shouldn’t, it can actually be very tricky to know if they have been poisoned or not.
+Unless you see your dog ingesting something they shouldn’t, it can actually be very tricky to know if they have been poisoned.
 The symptoms of eating something toxic are variable and can mimic other common illnesses such as viral gastroenteritis or pancreatitis.

 We often have to become detectives and look carefully around the house and garden to determine if the dog may have got to something.
 For example, we may see that the rubbish has been tampered with, the house plants have been nibbled or there is an open bottle of ant-freeze in the garage.
 When a dog is unwell and we suspect even the smallest chance of toxicity, it is important to have them checked out, just in case.

 A vet will check your pet from nose to tail to look for any clues, and they might also order some tests such as blood work or a urinalysis.
 For example, if they have eaten anti-freeze, we will see specific crystals (calcium oxalate) in their urine or if their kidneys are failing due to grape toxicity we will find that their kidney enzymes are sky-high on a blood test.

 What are some common poisons my dog may be exposed to?